 - Eligibility for ignition interlock device (i.e. blow box) after 90 days

 - A fine between $1,000 and $2,000 in addition to 30% Victim Fine Surcharge

 - A mandatory attendance of impaired driving education course

 Proof of an impaired driving charge requires the Crown to call evidence, usually from police investigators, of the state of sobriety of an alleged impaired driver.

-If you are charged with either of these offences, typically you have blown into a breath testing device or provided a fluid sample at the police station, and you have produced a sample in excess of the legal limits.
+If you are charged with either of these offences, typically you have blown into a breath-testing device or provided a fluid sample at the police station, and you have produced a sample in excess of the legal limits.
 The breath sample, for example, will be depicted on a Certificate of Analysis; the Crown must surmount many technical hurdles before the Certificate of Analysis can be entered into evidence at a trial.
 Because of the technical nature of the law, it is important that you have an impaired driving lawyer.

-Refusal to blow, or provide a fluid sample is essentially a failure or a refusal to provide a breath or blood sample when a police officer has lawfully demanded that you do so.
+Refusal to blow, or to provide a fluid sample, is essentially a failure or a refusal to provide a breath or blood sample when a police officer has lawfully demanded that you do so.
 It is an offence to refuse a roadside breath test or fluid sample.
 It is nearly always advisable to provide a breath or fluid sample when a demand is given.
 Refusal cases are often more difficult to defend than a charge of operating over .08 blood/alcohol concentration or a blood/drug concentration over 5 nanograms of THC.

 Looking For An Impaired Driving, DUI, Or DWI Lawyer In Edmonton Or Alberta?